sww1235/gene-home-automation/RPi-Process.md

 Access Management (IAM).
 This is how the RPi and Amazon are going to be able to communicate securely.
 This will be listed under services at the top.
 You will click on IAM, then click on the users tab then click `create new user`.
-Enter a username, lets use `piControl` for now, and click continue.
+Enter a username, lets use `piControl` for now, and select `Programatic Usage`.
+Click continue.

 **IMPORTANT:** On the next screen you will see a link to `Show User Security Credentials`.
 These are further secrets you will need to communicate between